rucixhesika/rss-feed-reader/README.md

 - Two unit tests using jest framework- room for improvement to mock the rss server
 - Improve logging

+What is RSS?
+RSS is a web feed that allows users and applications to access updates to websites in a standardized, computer-readable format, commonly used subscibebale content websites.

 ## How to run

 To start the server: